 Our leaders are non-smokers.
 To learn more about our staff, please visit our Summer Leaders section.

-Our groups participate in well planned and substantial community service projects in between marveling at the Smithsonian Museums and Zoo, Jet Boating on the Baltimore Harbor or enjoying the rides at Six Flags America.
-We know when to pick up the pace to get the adrenaline flowing; we also know when it’s time to chill with some downtime on campus at Georgetown University.
+Our groups participate in well-planned and substantial community service projects in between marveling at the Smithsonian Museums and Zoo, biking by the monuments or enjoying the rides at Six Flags America.
+We know when to pick up the pace to get the adrenaline flowing; we also know when it’s time to chill with some downtime on campus at American University.
 The balance of service and recreation is what sets our programs apart.
 By integrating recreational highlights into our itineraries, we are able to maintain a high level of enthusiasm.

 If you come prepared with a positive attitude, you will be ready to embrace the challenges and reap the many rewards of these programs.
 It takes teamwork, cooperation and leadership to succeed in a service project.
 You are committing yourself to participate in 4 to 6 hours of service on the days that do have service.
 By giving it your all, you are sure to enjoy incredible memories.
-You will receive a certificate of completion recognizing 30 hours of service and listing the projects you helped to complete.
+You will receive a letter of completion recognizing your hours of service and listing the work you helped to complete.

 As you travel to new places and experience different cultures, your journey may challenge your ideas and preconceived notions.
 We recognize this and strive to provide an environment where you are free to question and learn.
 This is nurtured by our leaders’ open and non-judgmental guidance.
 The opportunity for growth through service learning is endless!